nemoanderson/results-summary-component-main/README-template.md

 ## My process

 Start with mobile first workflow.
 I checked out the desktop design to learn there are two componets that split in the destktop view.
 Then combine in the mobile view.
+Sectioned out everything in HTML.
+Updated gitignore files but need to figure out how to remove certain markdown files.
+Might just remove it from the folder.
+Work on styling.

 ### Built with